vsrinivas/fuchsia/docs/ledger/user_guide.md

 ### Configure

 Cloud sync is powered by Firebase.
-Either [configure](firebase.md) your own instance or use an existing correctly configured instance that your have permission to use.
+Either [configure](firebase.md) your own instance or use an existing correctly configured instance that you have permission to use.

 Once you picked the instance to use, add a new Fuchsia user in the device shell,